cameron-wags/rainbow_csv.nvim/README.md

 ## Overview
-Rainbow CSV: vim plugin for highlighting columns in csv/tsv files and executing SQL "select" queries.
+Rainbow CSV has two main features:
-* The plugin highlights csv columns in different rainbow colors.
+* Highlights csv columns in different rainbow colors.
-* Rainbow csv also allows user to run simple "select" queries in SQL-like language.
+* Allows to run "select" queries in SQL-like language.

+To enter a "select" query either press 'F5' or enter the query in vim command line e.g. `:Select a1, a2`

 There are 2 ways to enable csv columns highlighting:
 1. CSV autodetection based on file content.
 File extension doesn't have to be .csv or .tsv
 2. Manual CSV delimiter selection with `:RainbowDelim` command (So you can use it even for non-csv files, e.g. to highlight function arguments in different colors)

-To enter a "select" query either press 'F5' or enter the query in vim command line e.g. `:Select a1, a2`

 ### Demonstration of rainbow_csv highlighting and RBQL queries
 1-st query with Python expressions and 2-nd query with JavaScript: